lspaccatrosi16/go-libs/algorithms/maths/README.md

 - `Hcf` - Find the HCF of a list of numbers
 - `Lcm` - Find the LCM of a list of numbers
+- `Pfacor` - Find the Prime factorisation of a number